meschsystems/Mesch.RealTree/README.md

 # Mesch.RealTree
-A thread-safe tree hierarchy management abstraction with plugin architecture and eventing.
+A tree hierarchy management abstraction with plugin architecture and eventing.

 ## Overview